nicoRogalski/cng-hello-backend/README.md

 ## 4. In progress:

 ### Database
-- Setup Table with a migration tool
+- Setup Table with a migration tool(https://github.com/golang-migrate/migrate)

+### Error handling
+- Add Gin middleware for mapping errors to propper responses

 ### Metrics
 - Add possibility to pass handler for readiness and liveness